krutikpeddakotla/Nanopore_Signal_Simulation_Analysis/README.md

 Nanopore Signal Simulation & Noise Analysis

 A Python-based simulation of ionic current signals produced by a nanopore sequencer, with noise modeling and signal-to-noise ratio (SNR) analysis.
-Built as part of a preparation curriculum for a sequencing R&D internship focused on nanopore technology (ONT/Axelios SBX platform).

 ---